lake-wg/edhoc/draft-ietf-lake-edhoc.md

 3. Profile for authentication credentials (CRED_I, CRED_R; see {{auth-cred}}), e.g., profile for certificate or CCS, including supported authentication key algorithms (subject public key algorithm in X.509 or C509 certificate).
 4. Type used to identify authentication credentials (ID_CRED_I, ID_CRED_R; see {{id_cred}}).
 5. Use and type of external authorization data (EAD_1, EAD_2, EAD_3, EAD_4; see {{AD}}).
-6. Identifier used as identity of endpoint; see {{identities}}.
+6. Identifier used as the identity of the endpoint; see {{identities}}.
 7. If message_4 shall be sent/expected, and if not, how to ensure a protected application message is sent from the Responder to the Initiator; see {{m4}}.

 The applicability statement may also contain information about supported cipher suites.
-The procedure for selecting and verifying cipher suite is still performed as described in {{asym-msg1-form}} and {{wrong-selected}}, but it may become simplified by this knowledge.
+The procedure for selecting and verifying a cipher suite is still performed as described in {{asym-msg1-form}} and {{wrong-selected}}, but it may become simplified by this knowledge.

 An example of an applicability statement is shown in {{appl-temp}}.